run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/about-citsmart/whats-citsmart.md

 Anuva
 -----

-ANUVA was also initiated and represents the Artificial Intelligence of CITSmart, where it promotes integration and machine learning with knowledge.
+ANUVA was also initiated and represents the Artificial Intelligence of 4biz, where it promotes integration and machine learning with knowledge.

-Neuro
+Builder
 -----

-NEURO is a product that has been 100% ready and adequate within CITSmart, this product is very powerful and allows to build new functionalities, applications and integrations.
+Builder is a product that has been 100% ready and adequate within 4biz, this product is very powerful and allows to build new functionalities, applications and integrations.
 It is very close to RPA (Robotics process automation) products, but it brings different possibilities, such as the natural integration with the
 Service Management framework (SLAs, knowledge, portfolio, tickets, service portal, among others).
 In addition, we understand that the concepts of Service Management is very powerful and can go beyond